LeiWangUog/WRDS_Singal_FE_UOG/README.md

 # Usage
 1.Running the Scripts:
 CRSP Data Retrieval:

 python Final_expirment_Code-CRSP.py
 IBES Data Retrieval:

 python Final_expirment_Code-IBES.py
 Linking Data:

 python Final_expirment_Code-Linktable.py
-Merging Data & Analyze singal: python Final_expirment_Code-Merging\ IBES-CRSP.py
+Merging Data & Analyze signal:

+python Final_expirment_Code-Merging\ IBES-CRSP.py
 2.Data Cleaning and Analysis:

 The scripts are designed to clean the data by handling missing values, removing outliers, and standardizing formats.
 The final merged dataset will be saved in the project directory.
 # Acknowledgments

 Special thanks to Dr. Miguel Colburn Herculano for his guidance and support in this project.